Layer 2 solutions in blockchain

 1. Optimistic Rollups: Speed, Cost Efficiency & EVM Compatibility

-Optimistic Rollups rely on the assumption that transactions are valid by default, only executing fraud-proof mechanisms if challenged.
-This results in faster transaction speeds and lower fees while maintaining Ethereum’s security.
+Optimistic Rollups, a type of layer-2 solutions in blockchain, assume transactions are valid by default and use fraud proofs only if challenged—resulting in faster speeds and lower fees while preserving Ethereum’s security.

 2. ZK-Rollups: High Security, Privacy & Advanced Scalability